relayjs/relay-devtools/packages/relay-devtools-core/README.md

   .startServer(port);
 ```

-Reference the `react-devtools` package for a complete integration example.
+Reference the `relay-devtools` package for a complete integration example.